harshad-deo/sbtbase.g8/README.md

 ## To use

 1. Install [giter8](https://github.com/foundweekends/giter8)
-2. cd to your projects directory
+2. `cd` to your projects directory
-3. run `g8 harshad-deo/sbtbase`
+3. execute `g8 harshad-deo/sbtbase`